How to Trace a Non-Fixed VoIP Number

 Tracing a non-fixed VoIP number is very difficult to do and is perhaps technically impossible, although there are a few methods that you can use to occasionally reveal the identity of a VoIP caller.
 When using these methods, though, it's important to remember that you may not be able to actually trace the correct caller since VoIP number assignments can change and aren't tied to a specific location or even permanently tied to specific users.

-Here are a few methods you can try:
+Here are a two methods you can try:

 While these methods frequently do work successfully to trace numbers, it's not always possible to accurately trace every number every time.
 This is because VoIP numbers can be so easily ported and changed around to different owners or spoofed by spammers.